-If you'd like to try your hand at gambling, but don't know what's blackjack and what's bust, you might be interested in lessons.
+If you'd like to try your hand at gambling but don't know what's blackjack and what's a bust, you might be interested in lessons.
 Many of the big casinos run free table games lessons to introduce novices to the games.
 You can learn the rules, strategies, and etiquette of a range of games, including poker, roulette, and craps.
-Instructors are happy to answer any questions and some participants get the chance to play a few no-stakes hands.
+Instructors are happy to answer any questions, and some participants get the chance to play a few no-stakes hands.

 Fremont Street Experience is six blocks of Glitter Gulch that have been closed to traffic and turned into a pedestrian mall.
 The world's largest video screen, Viva Vision, forms a canopy above shoppers' heads and the screen displays a spectacular light show that is a must-see while in Vegas.
 Performers and live shows also entertain people for free as they shop.
 While downtown, you can also visit Binion's and have your photo taken with a million dollars cash.

 CBS Television City at the MGM Grand gives Las Vegas visitors the chance to share their opinions about the future of television.
 It's a full research facility that shows viewers new pilots from CBS, MTV, and Nickelodeon.
 Opinions are shared through a touchpad, and participants often receive a bag of goodies at the end of testing.
 Even if the show is boring, the insight into the way, the television works makes for an interesting afternoon.